rebeccachoo/react-graph-with-date-and-data/README.md

-# React App - Corona Track
+# Getting Started with Create React App

-This project was to get a number of new corona cases and date to represent to a graph.
-The app will store your data into the firebase so you need an account for firebase database.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Installation
+## Available Scripts

-run `npm i react-date-picker` on your terminal to install the date-picker.
+In the project directory, you can run:

 ### `npm start`